A Polygonal Discontinuous Galerkin Method with Minus One Stabilization: Introduction

-In the following we propose an hybridized discontinuous Galerkin method on a polyhedral tessellation with an element by element stabilization similar to the one proposed by \cite{BurmanHansbo}, that penalizes the residual on the flux in the norm of the dual of $H^1$.
-The numerical realization of the $(H^{1})'$ norm has been the object of several papers \cite{BPV, Arioli}, and we follow here the general approach proposed by \cite{AlgStab}.
-Even though for the sake of simplicity in this paper we consider the case of a shape regular mesh, and we only perform the analysis of the convergence in $h$, we believe that this approach (which can, of course, be applied also to other formulations) has the potential to tackle more general cases.
+{ In the following we propose a Discontinuous Galerkin method for the Poisson equation on a polygonal tessellation in two dimensions with an element by element stabilization similar to the one proposed by \cite{EwingWangWang, BurmanHansbo}, that penalizes the residual on the flux, the main novelty being the norm in which such residual is penalized, namely, the norm of the dual of $H^1$.} The numerical realization of the $(H^{1})'$ norm has been the object of several papers \cite{BPV, Arioli}, and we follow here the general approach proposed by \cite{AlgStab}.
+While in this paper we start by addressing the case of a mesh satisfying a weak shape regularity assumption, and we only perform the analysis of the convergence in $h$, we believe that this approach (which can, of course, be applied also to other formulations and to other problems) has the potential to tackle more general cases.

+{ The paper is organized as follows: in Section \ref{sec:2} we present and analyze the new method.
+More specifically, in Section \ref{sec:2.1} we define some non standard form for the norms of some Sobolev space, which make it easier to deal with the scaling of negative norms; in Section \ref{sec:2.2} we present the method, in Section \ref{sec:2.3} we define the global broken norms that we will employ in the analysis, which we carry out in Sections \ref{sec:2.4}.
+A separate section, namely Section \ref{proofoflemma}, is dedicated to the proof of a key inf-sup condition (Lemma \ref{lem:infsup}).
+Section \ref{sec:3} is devoted to the definition of a computable scalar product for the dual space of $H^1$.
+Finally, Section \ref{sec:hybrid} presents an equivalent hybridized version of the discrete problem, particularly well suited for efficient implementation, and Section \ref{sec:4} presents the result of some numerical experiments, confirming the validity of the theoretical convergence estimate.

+As we do not aim at tracking the dependence of the constants in the estimates that we are going to provide on the polynomial degree $k$ but only on the different mesh size parameters, in order to avoid the proliferation of constants, in the following we will write $A \lesssim B$ (resp. $A \gtrsim B$) to indicate that the quantity $A$ is less or equal (resp. greater or equal) than the quantity $B$ times a constant independent of the element diameters $h_K$, and of the edge lengths $\he$, but possibly depending on the constant $\rho^\star$ involved in the shape regularity Assumption \ref{ass.shape.reg} and on the degree $k$ of the polynomial spaces considered.